Kawamura Memorial DIC Museum of Art

+According to a DIC management decision, partially attributed to shareholder pressure, the museum was initially planned to close on February 1, 2025, but due to public demand of Sakura residents, closure date was moved to March 31, 2025.

+The collection, including the Rothko room, will relocate to an upcoming west wing of the International House of Japan in Tokyo planned to open in 2030.

 Public response

 According to DIC corporation, the museum has had a positive impact on the image of the company.
 At the end of the 20th century, the museum was attracting over 300,000 visitors each year.
 Former president Shigekuni Kawamura commented that 'customers...evaluate us highly as a cultivated, international company which is not concerned solely with its business.
 This is not an outcome we planned, but is a very satisfying one'.

 Access

 Opening hours are 9:30-17:00 (last admission 16:30); the museum is closed on Mondays (except national holidays, then closed next non-holiday) and between December 25 to January 1.
 The museum may close temporarily during the installation of an exhibition.

 A free shuttle bus connects JR Sakura station and Keisei-Sakura Station with the museum.
 Additionally, it is connected to Tokyo station by expressway bus.
 And, there are community buses that are run by Sakura and pass through near this museum, bus stops that you should get on and off are Saifuku-ji bus stop-西福寺(13) and Sakado bus stop-坂戸(16).
 In the case of getting off Saifuku-ji bus stop-西福寺(13), you should go to Monoi Station, the community bus departures from Monoi Station(1).
 In the case of getting off Sakado bus stop-坂戸(16), you should go to Chishirodai Station, the community bus departures from Chishirodai Station(14).
 Fares for both of the community buses are 200 yen(adult).
 Besides, it takes 10 minutes by foot from both bus stops.